cmason3/webssh/README.md

 ### WebTTY - File Transfer

-It also supports a simple File Tranfer capability using the `-ft` argument to specify a directory for storage, which can then be used via the following curl commands:
+It also supports a simple File Transfer capability using the `-ft` argument to specify a directory for storage, which can then be used via the following curl commands:

 #### Upload